tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 * reverse-mode automatic differentiation on that same computation graph
 * neural net building blocks for a multi-layer perceptron (MLP)

+(If you don't know what a MLP is, don't worry too much.
+This post should give you a bit of background, especially if you are already comfortable with Python.
+You may want to go through and read and think about the micrograd source code before coming back.
+Chris suggested trying to make a network learn XOR.
+Or not!
+Your call.
+Playing with it helped me a lot.)

-Together, this lets you write code that looks like this:
+Together, these three major components let you write code that looks like this:

 ```python
 from micrograd.nn import MLP